 Step 1: Get Some Freshly Roasted Coffee Beans

 The first step to creating any delicious coffee drink is to get the right type of coffee beans.
-For a piccolo latte, you will need fresh roasted beans.
+For a piccolo latte, you will need freshly roasted beans.
 These coffee beans are those that have been roasted for at least 4 days, and up to 3 weeks, prior to the day you use them in your coffee.
 Numerous online stores sell fresh beans as per these specifications, but if you want to inspect before you buy, then you can even hop into your local coffee shop for some advice.

 When it comes to coffee beans, do not go with beans that have been roasted for over 3 weeks- the best flavor comes within the first 2 weeks, after which it begins to decline.
 There is no technology or packaging that can retain the flavor beyond this time.